 There are different kinds of price charts available to traders.
 Most are structured to show price movements with reference to time, but some are created to show a specified range of price movements.
 The Renko chart belongs to the latter.
 Wondering what the Renko strategy is?

-The Renko chart is a type of trading chart that is built to show a specified range of price movements rather than time-based price movements like most chart types.
+The Renko strategy is a type of charting that is built to show a specified range of price movements rather than time-based price movements like most chart types.
 It looks like a series of bricks, with each block positioned at a 45-degree angle (up or down) to the prior brick.
 An up brick is typically colored white or green, while a down brick is typically colored black or red.
 The chart is best used for trend-following, as it filters out small price movements so that traders can focus on the larger trend.

 What is the Renko chart?